philchi/cse-15l-lab-report/Lab_3.md

 461:solicited further comments on several broad issues concerning
 ```
 which showed all the matching lines with the line number prepended to the beginning of each line.
+`-n` could be useful when you want a command that give you a similar output as doing "ctrl + f" over multiple files.
-`-n` can be useful if you want to quickly navigate the file to get to the matching lines without using "ctrl + f".
+`-n` could also be useful if you want to quickly navigate the file to get to the matching lines without using "ctrl + f".

 ### References
 [WikiBooks](https://en.wikibooks.org/wiki/Grep)